ivanchoo/demo-styled-component/README.md

  - `frontend`: Runs a webpack dev server with hot-reload enabled

+**Note: During project startup, the `frontend` container may take awhile to initialise as it needs to compile the javascript bundle for the first time.
+To inspect the compilation process, use `docker-compose logs -f frontend`.**

 This will setup a development environment for the project locally.
 To view the project in the browser, you'll need the Docker IP and access it at port `3000`, example `http://[docker-machine-ip]:3000/`.

 To stop the project, use